spiral/docs/docs/en/cookbook/simple-chat.md

 ./rr serve
 ```

-By default, the application is available on http://127.0.0.1:8080.
-The build does not contain any pages because we
-selected the "without default structure" option.
+Your application will be available on http://127.0.0.1:8080 by default.

 ### Centrifugo

-Centrifugo is a real-time messaging server.
-It is a part of the [Centrifugo](https://centrifugal.dev/) project.
+Centrifugo is a powerful real-time messaging server.
+To install it, we have prepared a simple bash script that downloads

-We prepared a simple bash script to install Centrifugo on your machine.
-It will download the latest version of the
-Centrifugo binary and install it to the `bin` directory of your application.
+the latest version of the Centrifugo binary and installs it in the `bin` directory of your application.
+You can run the
+script using the following command:

 ```bash
 wget --timeout=10 https://github.com/centrifugal/centrifugo/releases/download/v4.1.2/centrifugo_4.1.2_linux_amd64.tar.gz